 Hang on a minute.

-I have to admit that I hadn’t really planned to make these little tartlets.
+I have to say that I wasn’t really planning on making these little treats.

-And because I just can’t throw anything away, I will always try to turn them into another delicious and surprising meal the day after.
+And I just can’t throw anything away when it comes to food.
+So I always try to turn them into another delicious and surprising meal or treat in the weekend.

 Whether it is a breakfast, lunch, dinner or just a little afternoon snack.